-If you would like to receive text messages alerting you to class cancellation due to weather closure, sign up for text alerts by going to http://www.eastern.edu/campus/university_wide_services/security/e2campus_info.html.
+If you would like to receive text messages alerting you to class cancellation due to weather closure, sign up for text alerts by going to EU Emergency Messeging System.
 Fees may apply depending on your mobile phone contract, please contact your wireless provider with any questions.